CEDAR-project/Queries/README.md

-# Queries
-Set of queries for the LOD
+This gist contains several queries that can be used against the data published by the project "CEDAR"